-Another thing about flour, is that you may not correctly measure it.
+Another thing about flour is that you may not correctly measure it.
 I always prefer to use a kitchen scale, because it's accurate and will yield the same results each time.
-Use the kitchen scale for flour, sugar and butter.
-Using too much flour will dry out your cookies and making them too thick.
+Use the kitchen scale for flour, sugar, and butter.
+Using too much flour will dry out your cookies and make them too thick.

 If you don't have a kitchen scale, spoon flour into your measuring cup and then level it off with a butter knife.
 Then go get a kitchen scale for the next batch of cookies.

 The first step in most cookie recipes is to cream together the butter and the sugar(s).
 That is a very important step, as the sugar crystals cut through the butter, giving more air to the cookies.

 1-2 minutes with a mixer is sufficient, as you don't want to over-cream either.
 If you do you'll get too much air into the mix and the cookies will collapse in the oven.